Play Klondike Solitaire Turn Three Online for Free (Draw 3 Patience)

 Klondike Solitaire Turn Three rules and objective

-You still build foundations by suit from Ace to King and tableau in descending alternating colors.
-The key difference is stock access: each draw reveals three cards, and only the top waste card is playable at a time.
+You build foundations by suit from Ace to King and tableau in descending alternating colors.
+The key difference from Turn One is stock access: each draw reveals three cards, and only the top waste card is playable at a time.
+Win by moving all 52 cards to the four foundations in suit order.

 Game setup

-Seven tableau columns are dealt with increasing card counts and top cards face up.
-Remaining cards form stock.
+Seven tableau columns are dealt with increasing card counts and top cards face-up.
+The remaining 24 cards form the stock.
 In Turn Three mode, each stock click moves three cards to waste where only the top card is available.
+Stock can be recycled unlimited times.

 How difficult is Klondike Solitaire Turn Three?